TMAILOR BLOG

 Why didn't my OTP arrive in my temp mail?

 An OTP usually fails to arrive for one of four reasons: the receiving domain is on a disposable email blocklist, greylisting is delaying the message, the site rejects disposable addresses, or the code landed after the retention window closed.
-Switching to a different domain or a longer-retention inbox fixes most cases.
-This OTP and account verification guide walks through each step of the fix.
+For low-stakes signups where disposable email is allowed, trying a different domain or a longer-retention inbox fixes many cases.

 Can Temp Mail receive bank or government verification codes?